=== not for Android ===

 AvNav is able to handle charts in various raster formats.
 So far it was unable to handle any commercial charts.
 The o-charts company supplies charts for various regions of the world for usage in OpenCPN.

 After some agreements with o-charts, those charts can now also be used for AvNav (starting with version 20200515 with a plugin - see below).
-AT present you can use oesenc vector-charts.
+At present you can use oesenc vector-charts and beginning from version 20220225 (and the related change in the o-charts shop - see releases below) you can also use oeRNC raster charts.

 To display those charts in AvNav they must be rendered into raster images.
 This is handled by a new plugin for AvNav(avnav-ocharts).
 The rendering takes place on the fly whenever tiles are to be displayed.
 However, major areas of the chart will be prerendered to cached tiles upon chart installation.
 This way those charts can be used the normal way - without worring about the rendering process.